BenjaminKay/MishnaBase/README.md

 ## Interactive data

 To use an interactive online tool to examine Mishnabase, see directions [here](https://github.com/BenjaminKay/MishnaBase/blob/main/datasette.MD).
+The page also includes many vignettes showing how to use the interactive tool.

 ## Key Project Files
 ### This repository includes a number of files including: